Careers @ CVEA

 As part of our careers programme, year 11 students are provided with a one to one guidance interview with a qualified careers advisor.
 Parents are welcome to attend these meetings.

-Students and parents of students in year 7-11 can request a careers guidance interview by completing a referral form available from Mrs McDermott (Careers Leader) or by contacting the Careers Team ([email protected]).
+Students and parents of students in year 7-11 can request a careers guidance interview by speaking to Mrs McDermott (Careers Leader) or by contacting the Careers Team ([email protected]).

 Top Apprenticeship Employers